-Department: Public Works Project Manager: Bob Van Heusen Project Coordinator: Bob Van Heusen
+Department: Office of the City Manager Project Manager: Bob Van Heusen Project Coordinator: Bob Van Heusen

 This project provides for the planned replacement of the recently installed security access control system.
 This project was completed during FY 2010/2011 and replaced the antiquated access and security system for City Hall, City Hall Annex, South Annex, Library, Public Safety, Corporation Yard, Community Center, and Senior Center buildings.
 Funds in FY 2030/31 are for the replacement of this system, which is expected to have a 20-year useful life.
 Cost estimates were determined based on the recently completed project.